dhoer/chef-filefilter/README.md

   </tr>
   <tr>
     <td><tt>:run</tt></td>
-    <td>Filter file or files in directory in place or to the destination directory.</td>
+    <td>Filter tokens in a single file or designated files in a directory.</td>
   </tr>
 </table>